pyladieshamburg/getting-started-raspberry-pi/analysis/README.md

 ## Making Univariate Predictions with Temperature Data

-The [prediction-times-series-data](https://github.com/pyladieshamburg/getting-started-raspberry-pi/blob/master/analysis/prediction-times-series-data.ipynb) exercise starts with an overview of basic approaches for making univariate time series with predictions.
+The [predictions-with-sarima](https://github.com/pyladieshamburg/getting-started-raspberry-pi/blob/master/analysis/prediction-times-series-data.ipynb) exercise starts with an overview of basic approaches for making univariate time series with predictions.

 Before you build use complex techniques for univariate time series prediction, traditional approaches should also be implemented as a baseline.

 You will learn about the common univariate approaches and focus on building a SARIMA Model and different ways to select SARIMA hyperparameters.

+[predictions-with-neural-network] ()

 ## Other Predictions